Substation (under consideration for removal)

 Construction years: 1926-1926

-Physical description: The wider site, spreading east from the corner Young Street and Weedon Avenue, incorporates several buildings and a connecting transformer yard that demonstrate expansion of the electricity network.
+The wider site, spreading east from the corner of Young Street and Weedon Avenue, incorporates several buildings and a connecting transformer yard that demonstrate expansion of the electricity network.

-The earliest on site is the purpose designed and built structure, originally known as Substation (Paddington) or Substation No.9, dating from 1926 (this only is the SHR item).
+The earliest on site is the purpose designed and built structure, originally known as Substation (Paddington) or Substation No.9, dating from 1926 (this only is the State Heritage Register item).

-NB: The remainder of the site including Paddington Zone Substation is not listed on the SHR.
+NB: The remainder of the site including Paddington Zone Substation is not listed on the State Heritage Register.

-The wider site consists of several built elements, embracing two main phases of substation construction:
+The wider site comprises several built elements, embracing two main phases of substation construction:

 - Substation No.9 (built 1926), to the corner of Young Street and Weedon Avenue (the SHR item); '